PaulMcInnis/JobFunnel/readme.md

 ## Scrape

-Run `funnel` to populate your master CSV file with jobs from available providers:
+Run `funnel` with your settings YAML to populate your master CSV file with jobs from available providers:

 ```
 funnel load -s my_settings.yaml